contagon/handbook/handbook/14-single-members.md

 * Additional young single adults invited by the bishopric.
 * The members of the elders quorum and Relief Society presidencies assigned to support young single adults.

-## 14.2 Participating in the Work of Salvation and Exaltation
+## 14.2 Participating in God’s Work of Salvation and Exaltation

-God invites all to come unto Christ and participate in the work of salvation and exaltation by:
+God invites all to come unto Christ and participate in His work of salvation and exaltation by:

 * Living the gospel of Jesus Christ.
 * Caring for those in need.